Degrees Can Help, But Internships Make the Difference

 - Why intern?
 If you still need convincing that an internship is for you, consider this: college students spend most, if not all, of their academic career learning more about their desired major or field.
 Internships are the connecting piece from the classroom to the real world, and give you the chance to apply your academic knowledge to an outside, relevant setting.
 Internships also give you the ability to make connections and build your toolbox of experiences that can only be strengthened later.

 - Where do you see yourself?
 Take some time to think about what you want to do after college, whether it be to work in a specific field or join a certain company or organization.
 Then, start networking and seeking out positions well in advance of when you want to start your internship to find out about upcoming opportunities.
+If you're in Massachusetts and interested in government, you can check out internships with the MA state government or the Governor's office.

 - Add value.
 When thinking about internships, don't just think about what you expect to gain.
 Also consider the many different ways that you can add value, by bringing in your knowledge, experience, and ideas from your past jobs, former experiences, and even classwork.
 The ability to add value to your internship workplace means you'll create a collaborative atmosphere that will help you learn more and grow at the same time.